Agamennon/redux-tiny-router/README.md

 ```

-If for example you navigate to `/foo/cool`  the router now knows, since you configured a matching route, how to populate `src`,
+If you navigate to `/foo/cool`  the router now knows, since you configured a matching route, how to populate `src`,
 in this case it will be set to `/foo/:test/` src hold what pattern was matched with the url, this is quite useful
 for your react app to decide what to render (examples later...) `params` will have the object containing the route params,
-in this case `{test:cool}`, splat will be `null`.
-The router does not care if the url matches the route, if it does not,
+in this case `{test:cool}`, splat will be `null`. **The router does not care if the url matches the route, if it does not,
-you just don't get values for `src` `params` and `splat`. **Think about route definitions as teaching the router how to extract
+you just don't get values for `src` `params` and `splat`.
+Think about route definitions as teaching the router how to extract
 extra information that you need.**

 What is a splat? well its the wild-card *, lest add another route definition.